xtdb/xtdb/docs/internals.md

 taken in an consistent (monotonic) manner, and should not be assigned by the client.

+It's worth noting that the content-hash -> doc and aid/value -> content-hash indexes form their own key value store with secondary indexes.
+The content-hash -> doc could be represented as a compacted topic in Kafka, which could be spread on many partitions and topics (for various types of data and retention).
+In this case the transactions themselves could simply contain eid/business-time/transact-time -> content-hash or variants there of, pointing to the key value topic and is kept smaller.
+A content hash of nil would be a retraction of the full entity.
+CAS can also be implemented via supplying two content hashes.
+Upserts are slightly trickier in this scenario, as this would depend on Crux merging the documents and generate a new content hash this could happen on the client side in conjunction with CAS, so that one knows that one updates the expected version.

+This way the values in the key value topic can be purged (evicted) independently of rewriting the main log by overwriting them with either nil or in a more advanced usage, a scrubbed version of the data (this has a drawback of breaking the hash, so would need some meta data).
+For full erasure, the key value store also need to keep track of the keys a content-hash have in the aid/value index, as these need to be purged as well, but the set can conceivably change if the indexing code changes.

 #### Proposal B:

 This is the initially implemented approach.
 This excludes